 Do you know how to use SEO for images?
 You are among the majority.
 Most people who understand at least a little about search engine optimisation (SEO) understand that it involves the use of keywords, and understand that these should be as naturally as possibly incorporated into your website content.
 However, it’s less well known that SEO extends to the use of photos and images and to your entire site structure, so this post teaches you how to take advantage of SEO for images.

-Here, we look at the ways you can tweak your image posting habits in order to maximise your SEO and enjoy a traffic boost to your site.
+Here, we look at the ways you can tweak and optimise your image posting habits in order to maximise your SEO and enjoy a traffic boost to your site.
 Apart from ensuring you take or source great photos to improve your content, what are some of the very simple things can you do to improve your SEO?

 Amend the photo’s file name

-Google and other search engines’ algorithms not only use a website’s textual content but also the text surrounding a website’s images in order to determine appropriate rankings in search listings.
+Google and other search engines’ algorithms not only use a website’s textual content but also the text surrounding a website’s images in order to determine appropriate organic rankings in search listings.
 In fact, Google has image publishing guidelines which specifically ask website owners to amend their image file names before publishing them.
 This is to assist Google to work out an image’s content and how it might be useful to searchers.
 The name data given to an image is important as it is assessed by search engine algorithms, so having a meaningful image name is vital.
 However, when you take a photo, your camera or smartphone automatically gives the image a numeric file name which is completely random and meaningless (eg. “1000293.jpg”).
 Therefore, although it can be tiresome to do so, it’s well worth the extra time to when uploading images to give the file a meaningful and searchable name.